 A good holster will cover the trigger and protect it from hands, fingers and foreign objects.
 A good concealed carry holster will keep that trigger covered and protected while you get a “permanent” firing grip.
 This is an important detail.
 If your holster, in its correct position on the body, doesn’t allow you to obtain a proper pistol grip that you won’t have to adjust before firing, move on to another model.

 Present Your Gun Quickly and Consistently Under Stress

 An expensive gun, training classes and hundreds of hours of range time are all for naught if your holster doesn’t help you get your gun into action as quickly, safely and intuitively as possible.
 The holster needs to carry and support your gun in the desired orientation — and keep it that way.
 Whether you’re sitting, standing, walking or running, you need to be able to reach for your firearm and know precisely how it will be positioned.
 In other words, you should be able to draw your gun smoothly without looking.

 Consistent orientation is a secondary reason it’s so important to use a proper holster when you’re purse or pocket carrying.
 If you reach into your bag while getting mugged only to find your gun upside-down and pointed backward, you’re going to be digging out of an even deeper hole.
-Especially with semi-automatic pistols, the weight is in the grip area.
-Guess which side wants to orient toward the ground?

 When choosing a concealed carry holster, remember that it’s the one thing standing between you and your ability to use your firearm to literally save your life.
 Make sure that your holster choice will support your ability to get your handgun into action in the most intense and chaotic of circumstances — even in the middle of an active fight.
 Don’t go cheap.
 Choose quality and keep the three essential holster requirements in mind.